grpc-ecosystem/grpc-gateway/docs/docs/tutorials/adding_annotations.md

 This should generate a `*.gw.pb.go` file.

-We also need to add and serve the gRPC-gateway mux in our `main.go` file.
+We also need to add and serve the gRPC-Gateway mux in our `main.go` file.

 ```go
 package main